Camping, Directions, & Logistics

 SSTIKS is held at Twanoh State Park, on the Hood Canal east of Union, Washington.

-Alternatively, the park now offers campsite reservations.
-Reserve a spot through the online state park registration page if you prefer a traditional campsite instead of the group site.
+The Twanoh State Park Campground offers campsite reservations.
+Reserve a spot through the online state park registration page.
 Twanoh State Park has 25 tent spaces, 22 utility spaces, two restrooms and one shower.
 Maximum site length is 35 feet.
 Campsites are limited to 8 people per site.

 Parking will be available in the large beach lot.
 Group site campers receive one parking pass per $40 tent permit if needed.
 Parking is limited and we want to reduce our impact on other park users.
 Please only take a pass if you have a vehicle that needs one.
 Similarly, the park asks that campers in the main campgrounds avoid moving their cars to the day use parking areas during the day.
 Additional cars require a separate parking pass or Washington State Park Discover Pass.